Darkkey/erlamsa/README.md

 ### Fuzzing options

 For standalone Web or JSON fuzzing, along with fuzzing data, you could also provide fuzzing options, including `mutations`, `patterns`, `seed`, `blocksize`, e.t.c.
-The fotmat of these options should be the sames as in according command line keys.
-You pass them as HTTP header (for standalone Web service) and as JSON members (JSON endpoint).
+The format of these options should be the same as in according command line keys.
+Pass them as HTTP headers (for standalone Web service) or as JSON members (for JSON endpoint).
 E.g.:

 ```
-$ curl -H "Content-Type: application/json" -X POST -d '{"data":"aGVsbG8=","seed": "1,2,3"}' http://localhost:17771/erlamsa/erlamsa_esi:json
-{"data": "aGVsW2xv"}
 $ curl -H "Content-Type: application/json" -X POST -d '{"data":"aGVsbG8=","seed": "1,2,3"}' http://localhost:17771/erlamsa/erlamsa_esi:json
 {"data": "aGVsW2xv"}
 ```